rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 Having lots of error checks in all of your functions would be verbose and annoying, though.
 Luckily, you can use Rust's type system (and thus the type checking the compiler does) to do a lot of the checks for you.
-If your function takes a particular type as an argument, you can proceed with your code's logic knowing that the compiler has already ensured you have a valid value.
+If your function has a particular type as a parameter, you can proceed with your code's logic knowing that the compiler has already ensured you have a valid value.
 For example, if you have a type rather than an `Option`, your program expects to have *something* rather than *nothing*.
 Your code then doesn't have to handle